 The Public Vote for the UK Blog Awards

-Last Friday I received an email.
-I am in the The Public Vote stage of the UK Blog Awards.
-I would like to thank everybody who nominated my blog to be part of this very exciting experience.
+Last Friday I received an email to notify me that I have reached The Public Vote in the judging process of the UK Blog Awards.
+So again, I would like to thank everybody who nominated my blog to be part of this very exciting experience.

-The Public Vote begins on 5 December so stay posted for my link which I’ll be adding to my blog.
-Feel free to vote if you like what you see on my blog.
-Especially if you feel inspired by anything I write as my mission is to inspire at least one person which each post.
+The Public Vote begins on 5th December so stay posted for my link which I’ll be adding to my blog.
+Feel free to vote if you like what you see on my blog – especially if you’ve ever felt inspired by anything I’ve written as my mission is to inspire at least one person which each post.

 Being a Runner for Britain’s Got Talent

-I’ve been to quite a few shows where I’ve sat in the audience.
-I’ve always been fascinated by the world of television – how everything’s produced, written, filmed etc. And to be part of that whether it means I might have to make a few cups of tea is amazing in my eyes.
+I’ve been to quite a few shows and sat in the audience and I’ve always been fascinated by the world of television – how everything’s produced, written, filmed etc. And to be part of that whether it means I might have to make a few cups of tea is amazing in my eyes.
 I’m really excited.
 It will be for two days on an upcoming weekend in Salford, MediaCityUK.

-The magic isn’t there in the same way as when you’re a child.
-But I still enjoy waking up on Christmas morning and feeling all happy inside.
+The magic isn’t there in the same way as when you’re a child but I still enjoy waking up on Christmas morning and feeling all happy inside.
 Other than some of my favourite childhood Christmas’, the last few have been some of my best as I’ve had Daniel to make it more special.

 What are you looking forward to this December?